Doug Christie: Los Angeles Clippers (2007)

 In January 2007, Christie attempted a comeback when he signed a 10-day contract with the Los Angeles Clippers.
 After the All-Star break, Christie, on his second 10-day contract, decided to part ways with the team.

 Other endeavors

 In 2014, Christie was named to a team assembled by Dennis Rodman as part of his "basketball diplomacy" effort in North Korea with the job of playing an exhibition match against the North Korean Senior National Team to celebrate the birthday of Kim Jong-un.

 Christie began working as a color commentator for Sacramento Kings games on NBC Sports in the 2018–19 season.

 Coaching career

-Sacramento Kings (2021–present)

 Christie left NBC to become an assistant coach for the Sacramento Kings in August 2021.
 He was named interim head coach of the Kings on December 27, 2024, after Mike Brown was fired.
 On May 1, 2025, the interim tag was removed, and Christie was named as the head coach of the Kings.